 The actual extent of a brain injury is sometimes difficult to assess or predict, particularly because each individual has different recuperative abilities.
 Also, factors like age and pre-injury health can affect the recovery process.
 Please visit the Traumatic Brain Injury Defined section for more information on brain injuries.

 How do our skilled Brain injury lawyers prove the cause and severity of your loved one’s Traumatic Brain Injury?
 Visit our Courtroom Technology section for important information on innovations like 3D brain imaging and biomechanical reconstruction.

-To learn more about the mechanisms of brain injury, and how it relates to traumatic brain injury, contact the New York head injury lawyers at Goldblatt and Associates to schedule a brain injury consultation.
-We serve accident injury victims in New York City, Bronx, Brooklyn, Westchester and Putnam Counties, Albany, Syracuse, Rochester and Buffalo.
-Contact us at toll free at 1-800-567-9888 or locally at 914-788-5000.
+To learn more about the mechanisms of brain injury, and how it relates to traumatic brain injury, contact Goldblatt and Associates to schedule a brain injury consultation.
+We serve accident injury victims in New York City, Bronx, Brooklyn, Westchester and Putnam Counties, Albany, Syracuse, Rochester, and Buffalo.
+Contact us toll-free at 1-800-567-9888 or locally at 914-788-5000.
 We offer a free initial consultation, and we receive no fee unless we are successful.